SOUTH AND ABOUT!

 It has been over 20 years since Nelson Rivera’s seminal book “Con Urgencia” in which he dismounted the discourse that included what he called an “unsound theory” that has been “repeated ad nauseam” and which “successfully contributes to offer a distorted image of Puerto Rican art as an art incapable of dialoguing with modern art” (22–23, my translation).
 My research picks up the pieces Rivera deconstructed to build a new history of Puerto Rican modern art in the light of new data.
 Just like the writers, Puerto Rican painters started an artistic development with proto-modernist techniques in direct dialog with their political interests, as these were not mutually exclusive.
 In this way they created a path from impressionism to cubism, surrealism, Mexican muralism, and abstractionism throughout the first half of the twentieth century.
 Hence, modern art in Puerto Rico was never late, in fact, it started early.

-A Wondering Pavilion: A revelation, A Failure, and the Intermittent Participation of Mexico at the Venice Biennale, 1950-2015
+A Wandering Pavilion: A Revelation, A Failure, and the Intermittent Participation of Mexico at the Venice Biennale, 1950-2015

 Rodrigo Guzman-Serrano, PhD Student, Cornell University